Let’s get litterate

 - 2013-2018 We like Our Park Litter Free encouraged picknickers to pledge to place rubbish in bins and increased bins and hot coal bins with a 90% reduction in litter

-- 2017 Tackling Takeaway Litter in Bankstown was an EPA Litter Program Grant that reduced takeaway wrappers and beverage container litter at carparks around Bankstown
+- Tackling Takeaway Litter in Bankstown was an EPA Litter Program Grant that reduced takeaway wrappers and beverage container litter at carparks around Bankstown.
+Local streets and carparks were targeted for leaving behind litter from their cars and trucks.
+There was a reduction of 53% in targeted litter types achieved through issuing fines and increasing the number of people reporting littering from a vehicle

-- Council has also installed infrastructure such as litter bin sensor programs, bottle refill stations and is planning further public litter bin upgrades
+- Council has also installed infrastructure such as litter bin sensor programs, bottle refill stations and public litter bin upgrades